NHL Betting Odds

 NHL.com releases the Super 16 NHL Power Rankings, identifying the top teams in the NHL throughout the regular season.

-It is put together by a dozen NHL beat writers.
-These 12 staff members put together their version of the rankings.
+It is put together by NHL beat writers.
+These 13 staff members put together their version of the rankings.
 From there, a point total is assigned to each team.
 It gives 16 points for a first-place vote, 15 for second and so on through the 16 teams.

 NHL.com also does the same heading into the season.
-The NHL.com 2019-20 offseason Super 16 looks like this:
+Check the current Super 16 rankings every week on NHL.com.

 Nobody picks winners in every single NHL game throughout the season.
 You don’t have to master the NHL betting scene to the point where you never lose a bet.